 - fond of: coffee, books, internet, open access + open source, information organization, free culture, rainy days, good music, smart people, local fruits and vegetables, finding out new things, and going places

-- at last count, I had active user accounts on 19+ public wikis ...
+- at last count, I had active user accounts on several dozen public wikis ...

 - but am a reluctant static website-updater.

 - I blog infrequently about miscellaneous library, Wikipedia and life issues; and microblog on Twitter.

 - I am the co-author of How Wikipedia Works, published in 2008 by No Starch Press.
 It's about how to use, understand and contribute to Wikipedia, the extraordinary free online encyclopedia.
 I am proud that the book was originally licensed under the GFDL and was re-licensed under CC-BY-SA.
 You can find the text and more about the authors here (text courtesy of the Internet Archive) and there's an editable version here.

 projects & affiliations

 - I am a member of the Wikimedia Foundation Board of Trustees; my current term goes from 2013-2015.
 I also served a term from 2010-2012.
 My first term I was selected by the chapters; my second, elected by the community.
 The Board is the governing body for the Wikimedia Foundation, which hosts Wikipedia and her sister projects.